SkyZ18/SkyZ18/README.md

 # About
-Hi there 👋, Started, and currently doing, an apprenticeship a an Software Engineer in 2022.
+Hi there 👋.
+I started, and currently doing, an apprenticeship as a Software Engineer in 2022.
 I am doing various Projects, to enhance my knowledge of Programming.
 My most used Language is Java together with Springboot.
 My Goal is to be a Fullstack Dev by the year 2026.

 # Skills